 What is PEACE IV?

-The PEACE IV Programme is an EU funded cross-border initiative designed to support peace and reconciliation in Northern Ireland and the border region.
+The PEACE IV Programme, which has run from 2018 to its close in 2023, is an EU funded cross-border initiative designed to support peace and reconciliation in Northern Ireland and the border region.

-The primary objective of the programme is to promote positive relations characterised by respect, where cultural diversity is celebrated and people can live, learn and socialise together, free from prejudice, hate and intolerance.
+The primary objective of the programme has been to promote positive relations characterised by respect, where cultural diversity is celebrated and people can live, learn and socialise together, free from prejudice, hate and intolerance.

-The programme is financed through the European Union and managed by the Special EU Programmes Body (SEUPB).
+The programme has been financed through the European Union and managed by the Special EU Programmes Body (SEUPB).

-The Belfast PEACE IV Local Action Plan has been designed to address local needs, to be inclusive in nature and provide opportunities for all citizens across the city to be involved in peace building and reconciliation activities.
+The Belfast PEACE IV Local Action Plan was designed to address local needs, to be inclusive in nature and provide opportunities for all citizens across the city to be involved in peace building and reconciliation activities.

-Since 2018, we have secured over £14 million of PEACE IV funding to deliver our plan to support peace and reconciliation in Belfast across three main themes:
+Since 2018, over £14 million of PEACE IV funding was secured to deliver our plan to support peace and reconciliation in Belfast across three main themes:

-Belfast City Council's Shared City Partnership oversees the implementation of the Belfast PEACE IV Local Action Plan.
+Belfast City Council's Shared City Partnership has overseen the implementation of the Belfast PEACE IV Local Action Plan.

 Children and young people

-We have developed a range of age appropriate, creative and innovative activities for children and young people that will be fun, interactive and engaging.
-The activities also provide opportunities for sustained, purposeful interaction, with others from a different background so every child can reach their full potential.
+We developed a range of age appropriate, creative and innovative activities for children and young people that were fun, interactive and engaging.
+The activities have also provided opportunities for sustained, purposeful interaction, with others from a different background so every child can reach their full potential.

-Our aim is that by the end of the PEACE IV Programme in December 2021, 2,772 children and young people will have taken part in projects that develop their soft skills and respect for diversity.
+By the end of the PEACE IV Programme, over 2600 children and young people took part in projects that developed their soft skills and respect for diversity.

 |Children and young people